aslamdoctor/rearrange-woocommerce-products/readme.txt

 2. Search for "Rearrange Woocommerce Products".
 3. Click install.
 4. Click activate.
 If woocommrce is not installed or activated then this plugin will also not activate.
-5. Go to Wordpress "Admin > Products > Rearrange Products" and use drag-and-drop functionality to arrange your products.
+5. Go to Wordpress "Admin > Rearrange Products" and use drag-and-drop functionality to arrange your products.
 6. Click on "Sort by Categories" tab to arrange products by Categories.

 == Frequently Asked Questions ==

 = How do I use this plugin? =

-Go to Wordpress "Admin > Products > Rearrange Products" and use drag-and-drop functionality to arrange your products.
+Go to Wordpress "Admin > Rearrange Products" and use drag-and-drop functionality to arrange your products.
 Click on "Sort by Categories" tab to arrange products by Categories.

 = Can I undo the changes I have made after deactivating or deleting the plugin? =